-The metrics provide useful guidance for assessing the cumulative effects of current and proposed shellfish culture on food resources in Arcata Bay.
-CE values are relatively high, particularly when employing the conservative assumptions of slow flushing rates and only rack-and-bag culture for the Project.
+These performance indicator metrics provide useful guidance for assessing the cumulative effects of current and proposed shellfish culture on food resources in Arcata Bay.
+CE values are relatively high, particularly when employing the conservative assumptions of slow flushing rates and a higher CR.
 However, CE does not consider the actual food resources (e.g., phytoplankton).
 Values for the metrics that do consider food resources (i.e., for FP and RR) are substantially lower.
-This provides an indication that, for its size,

-Humboldt Bay is highly productive and this productivity can withstand a substantial cultured shellfish density without affecting food resources available to other organisms in the bay.
-This is likely due to strong upwelling events in nearby ocean waters.
-Considered together, the metrics provide an indication that existing and proposed shellfish culture would have some effect on bay conditions but that food resources are abundant enough that not-cultured (wild) species will not be significantly affected by changes in food availability resulting from the Coast Project and Project.
+This provides an indication that, for its size, Humboldt Bay is highly productive and this productivity can withstand a substantial cultured shellfish density without affecting food resources available to other organisms in the bay.
+This is likely due to strong upwelling events in nearby ocean waters coupled with rapid phytoplankton turnover rates.
+Considered together, the performance indicators provide an indication that existing and proposed shellfish culture would have some effect on bay conditions but that food resources are abundant enough that non-cultured (wild) species will not be significantly affected by changes in food availability resulting from the Coast Project and Pre-Permitting Project.